Your Genesys Blog Subscription has been confirmed!

 To get to the root of the problem, the CX team uses customer journey analytics to examine the journeys for customers who set up automated payments via the website, mobile app and call center.

-Their analysis shows that 21% of members who set up payments in the mobile app encountered an issue that leads to a service call, leading to higher CES.
+Their analysis shows that 21% of members who set up payments in the mobile app encountered an issue that leads to a service call, which results in higher CES.
 But members who begin payment setup over the phone or through the website are more successful and report a lower CES.

 Acquiring high-value customers and up-selling or cross-selling additional products and services to existing customers is an essential source of revenue growth for most enterprises.
-The key to success in both is to understand each customer’s unique journey context.
+The key to success in both is to understand each customer’s unique journey context and their buyer persona.

 That requires accessible, connected data.
 But, too often, customer data is locked in silos.
-Journey analytics enables CX teams to visualize customer behavior across channels and time, define in-journey signals that indicate the likelihood of conversion, and monitor performance toward end-of-journey success.
+One of the benefits of customer journey analytics is that it gives CX teams a visual representation into customer behavior across channels and time, defines in-journey signals that indicate the likelihood of conversion, and monitors performance toward end-of-journey success.

-A luxury hotel and resort company uses journey analytics to identify customers to target with the right up-sell offers.
+A luxury hotel and resort company uses journey analytics to identify user actions to target them with the right up-sell offers.
 It intends to orchestrate a personalized, omnichannel campaign to increase up-sell conversions.

 First, the team wants to understand which up-sell offers are most effective for getting guests to upgrade their rooms.
-Starting on the top left of the journey, we begin with customers who booked a standard room, and then analyze the effectiveness of three different up-sell offers shown in the orange box: bonus loyalty points, a dining package and a spa package.
+Starting on the top left of the journey, it looks at customers who booked a standard room, and then analyzes the effectiveness of three different up-sell offers shown in the orange box: bonus loyalty points, a dining package and a spa package.

-Below each offer are the number and percentage of customers that upgraded their room by responding to each offer.
-Looking back at the conversion rates, the team finds that while the most customers are offered extra loyalty points, the spa package converts at the same rate.
+Below each offer are the number and percentage of customers who upgraded their room by responding to each offer.
+Looking back at the conversion rates, the team finds that while most customers are offered extra loyalty points, the spa package converts at the same rate.

 Sending the upgrade offer via email after the initial room has been booked is converting at the highest rate, while the largest number of up-sells are generated using social ads.